carolinan/inclusive/readme.txt

 1. Unzip `inclusive.zip` to the `/wp-content/themes/` directory
 2. Activate the theme through the 'Appearance' menu in WordPress

+== Requirements and limitations ==
+The theme supports PHP version 7.3 as recommended by the WordPress community.
+The theme supports WordPress version 5.4 and later.

+When no menu is set as the primary menu, a list of pages will show instead.
+The page list will only display parents, not child pages, when in desktop view.

+Browser support
+This theme supports all modern browsers but does not support Internet Explorer.
+Some layout features are not supported by Opera Mini.

 == Change log ==